Why is picking the right life insurance important?

 - Income protection insurance: Income protection is generally purchased separately to life cover and provides an ongoing benefit of 75% of the insureds income if they are not able to work as a result of illness or injury.
 Income cover can offer a range of additional benefits to cover rehabilitation and nursing costs to ensure recovery is as swift as possible.
 Some policies will provide more than 75% of the insureds income if this additional amount is contributed to their superannuation.

-Need help with step 1 and 2?
-Use this needs tool below
+Need help with steps 1 and 2?
+Use our needs tool below

 3. Consider your life stage